nathnp/Nathans-site/content/posts/The-Christmas-Haul.md

 Another year, and another Christmas.
 This was my first real Christmas working in loss prevention.
 And man, for a number of people, the worst comes out at Christmas.
 But I’m not here to talk about what people took[^1], let’s go over what I got[^2].

-I only asked for two main things, and I ended getting both, and something extra.
+I only asked for two main things, and I ended up getting both, and something extra.
 The main thing I got was a ski and boot bag.
 This will be great for my upcoming ski trip in Colorado.
 The other main thing I got was a Baltimore Ravens Lamar Jackson jersey.

 Other than that, it was a pretty calm Christmas.
 Nothing truly crazy at work, and I got to have dinner with some family down south.